 SVA is proud to continue its partnership with MoMA Wholesale.

 Upon completion of the program, participants' finished product prototypes will be returned to New York City and shown to the buyers at the Museum of Modern Art’s product division, MoMA Wholesale.
-In its partnership with the SVA MFA Products of Design, MoMA Wholesale has had four successful years of producing select designs by SVA students.
+In its partnership with the SVA MFA Products of Design, MoMA Wholesale has had five successful years of producing select designs by SVA students.
 SVA Made in Yame extends that partnership to include contemporary products influenced by traditional Japanese craft.
 Chosen designs will be licensed by MoMA Wholesale and distributed to retail outlets globally.

 Yame is home to a remarkable concentration of traditional Japanese crafts.

 Yame is a small, rural city on the Western island of Kyushu, located one hour from Fukuoka City, the fifth largest and fastest growing city in Japan.
-Best known for its green tea, Yame is relatively untouched by tourism and large retail and is like a museum of traditional Japanese culture.
+Best known for its green tea, Yame is relatively untouched by tourism or large retail and quietly exemplifies the coexistence of traditional and contemporary Japanese culture.
 Yame provides a unique context in which to practice translating Japanese crafts and forms into contemporary product designs.

 SVA Made in Yame takes designers deep into the workshops and techniques of over a dozen crafts and invites them to create their own designs using the same materials and techniques.